 '''

+EqualExpression:

 ShiftExpression == ShiftExpression

 ShiftExpression != ShiftExpression

 '''

 Equality expressions compare the two operands for equality (==) or inequality (!=).
 The type of the result is bool.
-The operands go through the usual conversions to bring them to a common type before comparison.
+The operands undergo the Usual Arithmetic Conversions to bring them to a common type before comparison.

 If they are integral values or pointers, equality is defined as the bit pattern of the type matches exactly.